RenderKit/embree/README.md

 This structure is in struct of array layout (SOA) for ray packets.
 Note that the `tfar` member functions as an input and output.

-In the ray packet mode (with packet size of N), the user has to provide a pointer to N 32\ bit integers that act as a ray activity mask.
+For the ray packet mode (with packet size of N), the user has to provide a pointer to N 32 bit integers that act as a ray activity mask.
 If one of these integers is set to `0x00000000` the corresponding ray is considered inactive and if the integer is set to `0xFFFFFFFF`, the ray is considered active.
 Rays that are inactive will not update any hit information.
 Data alignment requirements for ray query functions operating on single rays is 16 bytes for the ray.

 Data alignment requirements for query functions operating on AOS packets of 4, 8, or 16 rays, is 16, 32, and 64 bytes respectively, for the valid mask and the ray.
-To operate on packets of 4 rays, the CPU has to support SSE, to operate on packets of 8 rays, the CPU has to support AVX-256, and to operate on packets of 16 rays, the CPU has to support the Intel® Xeon Phi™ coprocessor instructions.
+To operate on packets of 4 rays, the CPU has to support SSE, to operate on packets of 8 rays, the CPU has to support AVX-256, and to operate on packets of 16 rays, the CPU has to support the Intel® Xeon Phi™ coprocessor or AVX512 instructions.
 Additionally, the required ISA has to be enabled in Embree at compile time to use the desired packet size.

+The ray streams functions `rtcIntersectN` and `rtcOccludedN` operate on an arbitrary sized array of rays.
+The offset in bytes between consecutive RTCRay elements can be specified by the `stride` parameter.
+For ray stream input data given in SOA layout (e.g. as used by the ISPC interface) the ray stream functions `rtcIntersectN_SOA` and `rtcOccludedN_SOA` have to be used, together with the setup of the RTCRaySOA structure.
+These functions support either a single large ray stream in SOA layout or multiple SOA streams.
+Tracing for example a SOA ray stream consisting of 8 times 8-wide SOA ray packets just requires to set the parameters `N` and `streams` both to 8 and the `stride` to sizeof(RTCRay8).
+Regardless of the input layout a single ray in a ray stream is considered `inactive` during traversal/intersection if its `tnear` value is larger than its `tfar` value.

 Finding the closest hit distance is done through the `rtcIntersect` functions.
 These get the activity mask, the scene, and a ray as input.